zwacky/wicki-io/content/posts/2021-07-core-web-vitals/index.md

 {{< figure src="/posts/2021-07-core-web-vitals/CLS-giphy.gif" caption="CLS is happening here that makes the content jump around." >}}

-Layout shifts only happen when existing elements change their start position.
-If a new element is added to the DOM or an existing element changes size, it doesn't count as a layout shift—as long as the change doesn't cause other visible elements to change their start position.
+Layout shifts only happen when an element higher up is making other elements move.
+If the element is changing and there is nothing after it, it doesn't count as a layout shift—as well as DOM changes that were caused by a user interaction with a grace period (500ms).

 Note: Mobile viewports and 3G devices will cause much more CLS.
 Make sure to throttle your connection while optimising your page for these metrics.